Marta and Renata, Legal team

 Remember that it’s ok to think outside the box and try something else (as long as it matches your brand and your target audience).
 It will make your email even more memorable.

-This email ending from Paravel is a great example—they finish off their marketing emails with a series of positive life sayings.
+This email ending from an online tote bag brand that we created is a great example.
+The company finishes off its marketing emails with a series of positive life sayings.
+The brand is surely ending its newsletters on a high note!

 Whether you’re writing a formal email or a relaxed newsletter, here are 72 of the best email sign-offs to use.
 As long as it’s tailored to your audience, the sky's the limit!